 Question responses can also be used in offer rules to determine which offers are presented to your customers.
 For example, a customer who complains about price might be offered a coupon, whereas a customer that had issues with support might be offered an upgrade to a better tier of support.

-The “Offers” step is the final step in the cancellation flow and allows you to make a last attempt to prevent your customer from cancelling, e.g. via a coupon, trial extension or another intervention.
+Offer steps allow you to make a last attempt to prevent your customer from canceling, e.g. via a coupon, trial extension or another intervention.
 Using segments, question responses and offer types, you can create complex rules for when to present offers and to whom.
 Presenting offers during cancellation covers this in detail.

 The design of the flow can be modified with custom CSS.